rguske/blog/content/posts/deploying-tanzu-packages-using-tanzu-mission-control-catalog.md

 Hint: There are many good reasons to use `labels` and therefore I added two of them (`-l owner=rguske -l networking=vsphere`) to my cluster.

-And just a couple of seconds later, the Kubernetes cluster is part of my Cluster Group, fully managebale and ready to get enhanced through Tanzu Mission Control.
+And just a couple of seconds later, the Kubernetes cluster is part of my Cluster Group, fully manageable and ready to get enhanced through Tanzu Mission Control.

 {{< image src="/img/posts/202201_tmc_catalog/tmc_catalog_202201_7.png" caption="Figure VII: K8s Cluster is showing up in TMC" src-s="/img/posts/202201_tmc_catalog/tmc_catalog_202201_7.png" >}}